 What should you do if you have reason to believe that a colleague is disqualified or ought to abstain?
 Discussing your concerns privately with the colleague is a good approach.
-If you believe that the colleague may be legally disqualified from participating, a key concern is the penalties for participating in a decision when one is forbidden from doing so.28 Such participation can also harm the agency and those involved by making the decision subject to challenge.29
+If you believe that the colleague may be legally disqualified from participating, a key concern is the penalties for participating in a decision when one is forbidden from doing so.
+Such participation can also harm the agency and those involved by making the decision subject to challenge.
+Such participation can be considered by making the decision subject to challenge.